cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Image location

-Images are stored in the CFF organization under Dockerhub.
+Images are stored in the CFF organisation under Dockerhub.

 Improves: